all-birds birds

 Preferred Habitat

-Dark-eyed Juncos like cool forests of mixed wood, and can bedark-eyed junco seen in undergrowth, brush or along the road.
-They range from Alaska, Canada and U.S. They will winter in much of the U.S. and North Mexico.
+Dark-eyed juncos like cool forests of mixed wood, and can bedark-eyed junco seen in undergrowth, brush, or along the road.
+They range from Alaska, Canada, and U.S. They winter in much of the U.S., and north Mexico.
+In winter juncos can be seen in small flocks.

 Breeding and Nesting

-Breeding areas for Dark-eyed Juncos are open woodland, forest edges, bogs, and mountainous regions.
-They winter in woodland edges and bushy areas.
+Breeding begins in mid March to May with double or triple broods.
+Breeding areas for Dark-eyed juncos are open woodland, forest edges, bogs, and mountainous regions.
+They winter in woodland edges, and bushy areas.

 Eggs

 There are usually 3 to 5 eggs incubated by the female for around 13 days.
 Egg color is white, greenish or gray with speckles or blotches.
 The speckles can be red-brown or purplish brown.
-The young are tended by both adult birds and are able to leave the nest in 10 to 14 days.
+The young are tended by both adult birds, and are able to leave the nest in 10 to 14 days.

 Food and Feeding